Best Things to Do in Cuba

 Dress available here

-Day Trip to Playa del Estes from Havana Cuba
+Best Things to do in Havana Cuba, Take a Day Trip to Playa del Estes

 We went in July to Cuba and it was HOT!
 So the best decision was to go to a nearby beach during the day time.
 The water was perfect and the mix of locals and tourists created a lovely vibe.
 Honestly most of the time I couldn’t tell who was a local and who was a tourist.
 This made the experience even more perfect from the usual big resorts in the Caribbean.
 Bonus, you’ll find groups who bring these giant speakers and play music on the beach.
 Visiting a local beach is definitely a must do in Cuba, you are after all on a tropical island.